---

-• nexter/get-image-optimization returns the current image optimization configuration in Nexter Extension, including format settings and quality mode.
+- nexter/get-image-optimization returns the full current image optimization configuration in Nexter Extension, including image_format, quality_mode, max_width, max_height, exif_data, and exclude_paths.

-• Image Optimization extension must be enabled in Nexter Extension settings; otherwise, it returns an empty configuration.
+- Image Optimization extension must be enabled in Nexter Extension settings, or nexter/get-image-optimization returns an empty or default configuration.

 The **nexter/get-image-optimization** ability returns the current image optimization configuration in Nexter Extension.
 It reads format settings, quality mode, maximum dimensions, EXIF handling, exclusion paths, and all other compression options.
 This is a read-only ability.
 Call it before **nexter/update-image-optimization** to review current values.